fuchien/meli_back/README.md

 # Melicidade backend test

-> Challenge to create a simple backend for front API to GET data from MELI API
+> The challenge create a simple backend for front API to GET data from MELI API

 ## Developing